Galena Bay

 Galena Bay is an unincorporated locality, on the bay of the same name, at the head of Upper Arrow Lake in the West Kootenay region of southeastern British Columbia.

 The Sinix't Nation, or Lake People, used the bay annually, at least, for hunting and fishing.
 A productive run of kokanee salmon ("redfish" in the local parlance) would have made it an attractive camp in the autumn.
 The Sinix't name for the bay mean "the place to make canoes" because the large cottonwoods made excellent dugouts.
 In 1894, the shooting of Cultus Jim, a Sinix't man, was an infamous event that followed several violent interactions between the Sinix't and white settlers, recounted by Parent.
 Cultus Jim was protecting his family's traditional right to camp in Galena bay and was shot by a settler, Samuel Hill, who had homesteaded a farm in Galena Bay in 1893.
 Hill was not charged and the creek that empties into Galena Bay was named for him.

 Galena Bay, British Columbia at right.
-Windy Point, on the end of the peninsula, is at center-left.
+Windy Point, on the end of the peninsula, is at centre-left.

 The bay was formerly called Thumb Bay, because it had the appearance of a giant thumb on early maps, but was renamed Galena Bay by 1890.
 Significant galena mining occurred in this area.
 In 1897, a townsite called Rosenheim was cleared, and a hotel built, for a planned railway linking with Camborne and Trout Lake, but the project evaporated within a year.
-Galena Bay remained the name of the neighborhood.
+Galena Bay remained the name of the neighbourhood.

 Railway trestle above Galena Bay, 2005.

-In 1897, solicitors gave notice of a proposed steamship on Trout Lake (a mining center some 20 km northeast) and a railroad from the town of Trout Lake to Galena Bay.
+In 1897, solicitors gave notice of a proposed steamship on Trout Lake (a mining centre some 20 km northeast) and a railway from the town of Trout Lake to Galena Bay.
 It was never built; however, a short rail line was built to bring the giant old-growth cedar, fir, hemlock, spruce and white pine logs down the mountain to mills in Galena Bay and on the peninsula, including a cedar shake mill on Windy Point.
 Its road bed can still be seen in several parts of Galena Bay and on the hillside above the community.
 A trestle bridge still remained as of 2005 across a ravine above the new highway.